Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

 Your theology of suffering and sin must come under better theological scrutiny.
 There are three ways to view the hardship that comes into your life.
 As I lay them out, which one most accurately describes you?

-If life worked according to the “do bad, get bad” formula, then all you have to do is figure out what you have done wrong and start doing good.
-This is a major tenet of the health and wealth gospel.
+If life worked according to the “do bad, get bad” formula, all you have to do is figure out what you have done wrong and start doing good.
+This idea is a major tenet of the health and wealth gospel.

 This kind of theology places power and justice in your hands.
 It is karma Christianity.
 It is legalism: Your works are what matter most.
-It is placing you in the center of the universe while God becomes your divine Santa.
+It is putting you in the center of the universe while God becomes your divine Santa.

-To get all of your desires met by the LORD is as unwise as it is unbiblical.
+To get all of your desires met by the Lord is as unwise as it is unbiblical.
 No loving parent would parent that way.
 Getting everything you want is how you become Satan, not Christ (Luke 22:42).

-Your faith is supposed to be in the LORD, not in being omniscient–knowing all the answers.
-The former will strengthen you in the LORD while the latter will weaken you through self-reliant contrivances.
+Your faith is supposed to be in the Lord, not in being omniscient–knowing all the answers.
+The former will strengthen you in the Lord while the latter will weaken you through self-reliant contrivances.

 Humans are tempted to give pat answers to unravel the mysteries of life.
 Sometimes these attempts to figure things out sound hollow when compared to the greatness of God.
 People still die of debilitating diseases, through no fault of their own, and good things happen to bad people.